 Within the framework of the implementation plan, standardisation is to be further promoted in order to reduce the burden on the implementing authorities.
 This is made possible by simplifying technical solutions and ensuring interoperability of data.

-In accordance with Article 4 of the framework agreement on eGovernment cooperation in Switzerland, the public authorities adhere to national or international standards when setting up electronic government services.
-The national standards are generally those of the eCH Association.
+In accordance with Article 1.4 of the 2020 framework agreement on eGovernment cooperation in Switzerland, the public authorities adhere to national or international standards when setting up electronic services.
+In principle, the national standards which are applicable are those of the eCH Association.
 As a rule, the public authorities declare these to be binding.
-This is particularly true in the case of procurements and solution developments.
+This applies particularly in the case of procurements and the development of solutions.

-Since it was founded in 2002, the eCH standardisation association has drawn up and approved more than 200 e-government standards.
-The work of eCH is supported by the Confederation, the cantons, the communes, companies and academia.
-The standards relevant for projects and services in the strategic plan for 2016 onwards are sustainably maintained and updated within the scope of a strategic service.
+Since it was founded in 2002, the eCH standardisation association has drawn up and approved more than 200 eGovernment standards. eCH's work is supported by the Confederation, the cantons, the communes, companies and academia.
+The standards relevant to the implementation plan projects are maintained and updated on a long-term basis.

 info(at)ech.ch, +41 44 388 74 64